U.S. naval engineer charged with submarine espionage to remain in jail | Law-Order

 U.S. naval engineer charged with submarine espionage to remain in jail

-Toebbe's wife, Diana, who was charged with helping her husband, is asking for pretrial release.
-A court hearing on that request is underway, and the judge has not yet ruled on it.
-The Toebbes were arrested on Oct.
+Toebbe's 45-year-old wife, Diana, who was charged with helping her husband, requested pretrial release.
+The judge said she will remain behind bars until he issues a written decision on her request.
+The Toebbes have two children, an 11-year-old and a 15-year-old.
+Jonathan and Diana Toebbe were arrested on Oct.
 9 in Jefferson County, West Virginia, following a yearlong sting operation by undercover FBI agents, the Justice Department said in a statement.
 They have been in federal custody since their arrest.

-They have not yet been asked to enter a plea to the charges.
-Nicholas Compton, a lawyer for Toebbe, declined to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)